dhaval201279/dhaval-shah.com/content/post/2026-05-06-data-transfer-cloud.md

 The chunk-to-block mapping is deterministic, which is what makes the whole system **idempotent**.

 ## 2. Stateless Workers
 Workers carry zero in-memory state between operations.
-All progress is externalized to the metadata store ([Azure Cosmos DB](), or any other persistent store) managed by Control Plane.
+All progress is externalized to the metadata store ([Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/), or any other persistent store) managed by Control Plane.
 Since state lives within meta-data store, RICS application is -
-- Reilable : w.r.t data consistency and correctness
+- Reliable : w.r.t data consistency and correctness
 - Scalable : Throughput can be increased by adding more instances

 ## 3. Eventual Consistency with Correctness Guarantess
-RISC doesn't chase strong cross-cloud consistency.
+RICS doesn't chase strong cross-cloud consistency.
 Instead it guarantees:
 - A file is visible to consumers only after atomic blob commit
 - Partial uploads are never exposed
 - Retries converge to the same correct final state